 Black, silver, blue, red, pink, yellow: these are your color options.

 Lightweight, portable, foldable: these are your standard attributes.

 Fast, powerful, electric: these are your exciting standard attributes.

 IntelliChair electric wheelchair: this is your new locomotion.

-With a rechargeable, eight-hour lithium ion battery and a lightweight aluminum alloy frame, IntelliChair boasts the highest quality at the best value.
+With a rechargeable, eight-hour lithium-ion battery and a lightweight aluminum alloy frame, IntelliChair boasts the highest quality at the best value.
 This galvanized “powered mobility aid” is as nimble as its tried-and-true manually operated cousin, and just as easy to handle.
 The IntelliChair folds flat with a flick of the wrist for handy transportation too.

 From its earliest phases, the powered wheelchair has been the get-around of choice.
 During the late-18th century and throughout the 19th, heavy iron wheelchairs were in fashion throughout Europe.
 In England, an inventor named John Dawson Bath created a cumbersome wheelchair from a tonnage of metal, which one would steer with a large metal tiller of sorts.
-The “Bath Wheelchair” had a few iterations, but was wildly popular for its time.
-One of the first “power” driven models, the Bath Wheelchair could only be pushed or pulled by horst or mule.
+The “Bath Wheelchair” had a few iterations but was wildly popular for its time.
+One of the first “power” driven models, the Bath Wheelchair could only be pushed or pulled by horse or mule.
 So, maneuverability was out the window, along with indoor use, and general practicality.
 The “Bath” was of course modified and upgraded to allow for man to pull the cart as a means of getting about town.